-We may become subject to legal proceedings in the ordinary course of conducting our business or otherwise, including lawsuits based upon professional errors and omissions.
+We may become subject to legal proceedings in the ordinary course of conducting our business or otherwise, including but not limited to lawsuits based upon professional errors and omissions and employment related matters or related to acquisitions or dispositions by the Company.
 A significant judgment against us, or the imposition of a significant fine or penalty as a result of a finding that we have failed to comply with laws, regulations, contractual obligations, or other arrangements or professional standards, could have a significant adverse impact on our financial performance.
+Due to the Company's financial situation, the Company may not have the funds to initiate legal proceedings to enforce its contractual rights.